DOCTOR: A Simple Method for Detecting Misclassification Errors: Experimental Results

 \textbf{PBB.} We compare \textsc{Doctor} (using input pre-processing and temperature scaling) with ODIN and MHLNB.
 ODIN~\cite{LiangLS2018ICLR} comprises temperature scaling and input pre-processing via perturbation.
 Temperature scaling is applied to its scoring function, which has $f_i(\mathbf{\widetilde{x}})$ for the logit of the $i$-th class.
 Formally, given an input sample $\mathbf{x}$:

 where $\mathbf{\widetilde{x}}$ represents a magnitude $\epsilon$ perturbation of the original $\mathbf{x}$; $T$ is the temperature scaling parameter; $\delta \in [0,1]$ is the threshold value; $in$ indicates the acceptance decision while $out$ indicates the rejection decision.
 Notice, however, $\gamma$ in \textsc{Doctor} and $\delta$ in ODIN, respectively, are defined over two different domains: if $\delta$ denotes a probability, $\gamma$ is a ratio between probabilities.
 Although ODIN originally required tuning the hyper-parameter $T$ with out-of-distribution data, it was also shown that a large value for $T$ is generally desirable, suggesting that this gain is achieved at $1000$.
 Anyway, in this framework, we notice an improvement of ODIN in performance for low values of $T$.
 Thus we report the best results obtained by ODIN considering the range of hyper-parameters values tested also for \textsc{Doctor} (cf.~\cref{subsec:exp_res}).
-Unlike all the methods considered in this paper, MHLNB~\cite{LeeLLS2018NeurIPS} requires the knowledge of the training set $\mathcal{D}_n$ which the pre-trained network was trained on to compute its \textit{empirical class mean: }
+ENERGY~\cite{LiuNIPS2020} comprises the denominator of the softmax activation: